-As the county's primary water wholesaler, Valley Water makes sure there is enough clean, safe water for homes and businesses.
+As the county's primary water wholesaler, Valley Water makes sure there is enough safe, clean water for homes and businesses.
 To finance this monumental task, Valley Water collects revenue, primarily from property taxes, well owners, agricultural water customers and water retailers, such as San Jose Water Company.

-Most county residents do not pay a bill directly to the Santa Clara Valley Water District, instead they pay their local water retailers.
+Most county residents do not pay a bill directly to Valley Water, instead they pay their local water retailers.
 The cost local residents pay the retailers, however, is affected by the cost to Valley Water of supplying that water.

 Valley Water’s major costs include operations, debt service, capital improvements to the treatment and delivery system, and water purchases from outside the county.